Hochschild cohomology of $m$-Cluster tilted algebras of type $\widetilde{\mathbb{A}}$: Introduction

-The paper is organized as follows: In section 1 we recall facts about gentle algebras, Hochschild cohomology, $m$-cluster tilted algebras and $\widetilde{\mathbb{A}}$-branched algebras.
-Also we establish the facts about $m$-cluster tilted algebras of type $\mathbb{\widetilde{A}}$ and $\widetilde{\mathbb{A}}$-branched algebras that will be used in the sequel.
-Section 2 and 3 are devoted to the proof of the theorem A and B respectively.
-In section 4 we show that the Hochschild cohomology is not a complete invariant for $\tilde{\mathbb{A}}$-branched algebras.\\
+The paper is organized as follows: In section 1 we recall facts about gentle algebras, Hochschild cohomology, $m$-cluster tilted algebras and $\tilde{\mathbb{A}}$-branched algebras.
+Also we establish the facts about $m$-cluster tilted algebras of type $\mathbb{\widetilde{A}}$ that will be used in the sequel.
+In section 2 we recall facts about the dimension of the Hochschild cohomology groups of gentle algebras.
+Section 3 and 4 are devoted to the proof of the Theorem A and B respectively.
+In section 5 we show that the dimension of the Hochschild cohomology is not a complete invariant for $\tilde{\mathbb{A}}$-branched algebras.\\